comworkio/comwork-cloud-wiki/terms.md

 ![umatrix](./img/umatrix.png)

-Those assets are hosts on the United States so we prefer let you know that they are able to store your IP adress in a country which is not following the same law as European-Union members even if those company are saying they're complying with the GDPR[^1].
+Those assets are hosts on the United States so we prefer let you know that they are able to store your IP adress in a country which is not following the same law as European-Union members even if those company are pretending they're comply with the GDPR[^1].

-Also the DNS zone `comwork.ovh` is managed by [Cloudflare](https://www.cloudflare.com) so if you're choosing this one to expose your services, we inform you that they will be able to get your IP adress also.
+Also the DNS zone `comwork.ovh` is managed by [Cloudflare](https://www.cloudflare.com) so if you're choosing this one to expose your services, we inform you again that they will be able to get your IP adress.

 ## What kind of services are forbidden on CwCloud?